populationgenomics/talos/README.md

 economical to store in this repository.
 For the annotation workflow:

 1. A reference genome matching your input data, in FASTA format.
 2. An echtvar reference file from https://zenodo.org/records/15110230.
 Rename this to match the `params.gnomad_zip` entry in the [annotation.config](nextflow/annotation.config) file.
+This file does not need to be unzipped!
 3. An Ensembl GFF3 file, e.g. `Homo_sapiens.GRCh38.113.gff3.gz` from the [Ensembl FTP site](https://ftp.ensembl.org/pub/release-113/gff3/homo_sapiens)
 4. A MANE Summary text file, e.g. `MANE.GRCh38.v1.4.summary.txt.gz` from the  [RefSeq MANE FTP site](https://ftp.ncbi.nlm.nih.gov/refseq/MANE/MANE_human/release_1.4)